-Reference the Curriculum page for information on the three types of Honors courses.
+Reference the Curriculum page for information on the types of Honors courses.

 Included on that page is a description of three types of projects that can be completed in fulfillment of coursework requirements.
 Described are three project types that students choose to complete for credit in the Honors Extended Course and the Honors Seminar.

 The Honors Project for the two semesters of Honors Colloquium has a similar description.
-The Colloquium project, or Honors Project, however, is more comprehensive.
-The student begins conceptualizing the project in the early weeks of HNR 204 (semester 1, Honors Colloquium), firms up the project description and paramaters and applies a development methodology in the remainder of HNR 204.
-In HNR 205 (semester 2 of Honors Colloquium), the student focuses substantial energy developing the project.
+The Colloquium project, or Honors Research Project, however, is more comprehensive.
+The student begins conceptualizing the project in the early weeks of HNR 204 (semester 1, Honors Colloquium), firms up the project description and methodology by writing a research prospectus by the end of HNR 204.
+In HNR 205 (semester 2 of Honors Colloquium), the student focuses substantial energy on research and analysis.
 The project is completed, presented, and evaluated according to the parameters agreed upon by the student and Colloquium Professor.

 Repeated below is information on three types of projects that are appropriate for Honors Projects.
-Students will definitely shape their projects, in consultation with their Honors Director and mentor, and the descriptions below of length and depth should be seen as minimal expectations–perhaps more appropriate for projects for Extended/Seminar courses.
+Students will definitely shape their projects, in consultation with their Honors Director and Mentor, and the descriptions below should be seen as minimal expectations–perhaps more appropriate for projects for Extended/Seminar courses.

 Dare to try!